spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 4. Build the JavaScript assets for Yves `npm ci && npm run yves` or `console frontend:project:install-dependencies && console frontend:yves:build`.
    Usually, it's executed automatically during the Spryker Cloud deployment pipeline.
 But it's better to check this command on the local development environment first.

-5. Check your Yves's compatibility with the feature:
-`npm list search-insights` if you have `└── (empty)` result it means that you have to install `search-insights` manually `npm i search-insights`.
+  Check that required modulule`npm list search-insights` if you have `└── (empty)` result it means that you have to install `search-insights` manually `npm i search-insights`.

+### Check your Yves's compatibility with new functionality

-In case of customizations, your codebase could have updated Yves templates on the project level (src/Pyz/Yves/).
+In case of customizations, your codebase could have updated Yves templates on the project level (`src/Pyz/Yves/`).
 It could be a reason that some events won't be triggered or triggered with incorrect data.

+#### Run the project
-`TraceableEventWidgetConfig::isDebugEnabled()` set to `true`.
+* Set `TraceableEventWidgetConfig::isDebugEnabled()` set to `true`.
 * Run the project locally or deploy to testing environment.
 * Open your Shop Storefront home page.
 * Open browser's development console and check "Preserve log" in the settings.

-Test the correctness of data in the triggered events in the browser console:
+#### Check triggered events and their payload

+When debug mode is enabled, you can see event logs in the console to help with inspection.

+Monitor the browser's console and execute following cases:
 * Open Home page
   * (if home page has products) Click on a product - `PRODUCT_CLICK`
   * (if home page has the add to cart button) Click on a product add to cart button - `ADD_TO_CART`